peterkappus/hugo-pk/content/blog/okr-check-in-guide/index.md

 Within the first few weeks of the quarter, feel free to change and adjust those OKRs.
 If you're half-way through, think carefully about why these issues are only now coming to light.
 Is it a problem with the OKRs or some dependency that we didn't see before?
 Is it more valuable, at this point, to change the OKRs in question, drop them, or continue and see what lessons we can learn?

 Do this as a team and ensure the experience is valuable.
+[It's okay to tweak your OKRs mid-quarter](/blog/changing-okrs-mid-quarter).

 ### We can't get consensus!
 If the team frequently struggles to get consensus around confidence and next actions or the discussion simply requires too much time, it's possible you have **too many OKRs**, they're **not measurable** enough, or you're not actually in a cross-functional team.
 You may be in [a work group](https://dzone.com/articles/workgroups-vs-teams). :scream: